adrianoes/pyautogui-expandtesting_DESKTOP/README.md

 # Tips:

-- UI and API tests to send password reset link to user's email and API tests to verify a password reset token and reset a user's password must be tested manually as they rely on e-mail verification.
+- API tests to send password reset link to user's email and to verify a password reset token and reset a user's password must be tested manually as they rely on e-mail verification.
-- Workflow environment (Ubuntu) is different from local environment (Windows).
-Documentation will be updated on Ubuntu environmet soon.
 - Python presented better performance calling functions from same files as tests.
+I will check better approaches.